 That brings us to a couple of important preflop principles that tell you how to win at poker before the flop:

 Your standards for starting hands change with position.
 A hand with pocket nines may look okay to play in late position, but you should feel less confident with them under the gun or in the big blind.
 Lower pairs will probably get folded there, unless you’re trying to flop a set (trips) and punish an overaggressive opponent in later position.
 Conversely, in later position, you can loosen up.
 You’ll be in the driver’s seat and can put pressure on other players after seeing their actions in a round of betting.
 Watch out for check raises from clever players, though!

 Your standards for betting change with position.
 You don’t want to limp in (merely call the big blind) in early position with a mediocre starting hand.
 It’s too likely you’ll get raised and bullied.
 If you’ve got something worth playing, consider a preflop raise to clear out the opponents and maybe snatch up the blinds.
 Preflop raises from early position command respect.
 If you’re in a late spot, you can bet your hand and play more freely.
-You’re putting people to hard decisions and making them put money in the pot when they’re out of position – powerful stuff!
+You’re putting people to hard decisions and making them put money in the pot when they’re out of position – powerful stuff at Ignition!